Skip to content

 What is Addiction

-- Despite the affect addiction has on loved ones or the addicted, it begins to dominate the brain and becomes consuming.
+- Despite the effect addiction has on loved ones or the addicted, it begins to dominate the brain and becomes consuming.

 - Smell or odor of a substance like cigarettes, alcohol, or marijuana on either your loved one or their friends

 - Early cigarette use

 - A difference in the way he or she is dressing or taking care of their personal appearance

 - Sudden erratic behaviors: mood swings, sudden aggression or anger without explanation